 This is still one of the most misunderstood subjects in the health and fitness industry.
 Even today some state registered dieticians still fail to understand the function of muscle mass and its impact on metabolism (BMR).
 The key to achieving success on any diet plan aimed to either reduce or gain weight is to understand what metabolism is and how the metabolic rate is affected by simply reducing or increasing calories.
 A reduction in calories can be disastrous to your health and performance and unless measures are put in place to counteract the catabolic effect or muscle tissue wasting this practice causes, your attempts to get in shape will fail long term.
 When caloric intake is reduced to beneath the metabolic maintenance requirement level the body switches from an anabolic environment, or a positive nitrogen balance (anabolism), into a catabolic environment (catabolism) which is a negative nitrogen balance.
 This is the exact opposite of anabolism and it puts the body into stress mode and catabolic hormones like cortisol are produced.
 When catabolic hormones are produced it is not a healthy environment for the body to be in because it weakens the immune system and destroys muscle tissue rapidly as it is broken down to fuel energy demands.
 Cells go into a state of protection and this negative nitrogen balance will cause muscular atrophy or muscle tissue loss and will suppress the metabolic rate permanently.
 A suppressed metabolism will cause weight/fat gain, lethargy, a lack of energy and depression.
 It also means you are unable to fight infection and you will become ill as a result.
 All traditional and conventional weight loss diets cause this catabolic effect which is why when they are finished most dieters will regain fat at a faster rate.
 This is due exclusively to the drop in the metabolic rate and the reduction in the bodys’ ability to burn calories.
 Understanding anabolism and catabolism is essential to success on any diet aimed to control weight and reduce bodyfat.

 Understanding the role of testosterone, growth hormone, insulin and thyroid production is also essential to success when attempting to slim down and maximise metabolism function.
 I provide all the information, instruction and advice you need to help you work out your training, diet and supplement requirements.
-I also calculate your daily macronutrient intake down to the gram, so you know exactly how many calories you need to consume and how many grams of carbohydrates, fats and proteins you need to take in each day to create a strong anti-catabolic environment and reduce bodyfat levels.
+I can also calculate your daily macronutrient intake down to the gram, so you know exactly how many calories you need to consume and how many grams of carbohydrates, fats and proteins you need to take in each day to create a strong anti-catabolic environment and reduce bodyfat levels.

 Improving muscular strength and endurance requires progressive resistance training and an anabolic environment created by the correct use of diet and supplementation.
-This requires high intensity weight training (AN-AEROBIC exercise).
+This requires high intensity weight training.
 Properly performed, weight training can provide significant functional benefits and improvement in overall health and well-being and at any age.
 You will move better, look better and feel better by gaining strength and increasing muscle mass and muscle density.
 Cardiovascular conditioning is not intense enough to achieve this effect.

 Increasing Muscle Mass and Muscle Density